Published in: 2002

 Harvey, P., Baghri, S., Reed, B. (2002).
 Emergency Sanitation - Assessment and Programme Design.
 WEDC, Loughborough University, UK

-Camps (emergency or longer term) English Europe, Caucasus & Central Asia Guidelines and manuals Practitioners
+Camps (emergency or longer term) English Europe & Central Asia Guidelines and manuals Practitioners

 Share this page on